uber/cadence/docs/index.md

 can be added.
 There are different service deployment models.
 At Uber, our team operates multitenant clusters that are shared by hundreds of applications.

-Watch Maxim's talk from the Uber Open Summit for an introductionto the Cadence programming model and value proposition.
+Watch Maxim's talk from the Uber Open Summit for an introduction to the Cadence programming model and value proposition.

 {% include youtubePlayer.html id="llmsBGKOuWI" %}